Shyamaa/com/README.md

 ## 📞 Support

-For support and questions, please contact MMI Softwares Pvt Ltd.
+For support and questions, please contact Shyam.